th2-net/th2-estore/README.md

 * parent id - optional link to parent event
 * description - set of fields for short description
 * body - useful data in JSON format
+* attachedMessageIDs - the list of message IDs that are linked to the event

 # Custom resources for infra-mgr